POLA-LCS/CPS/README.md

 ## Usage
 - Set a directory for it.
 - Execute without parameters (this might create the `cps.json` file and fill it with default values).
-- Type `cps --info` to make sure it works.
+- Add the directory to PATH.
-- Enjoy...
+- Type `cps --help` to make sure it works.
 - - -
 ### This is the view when you type `cps --help` or `cps -h`
 ```